 Another loco aimed mainly at our extended "Little Histon" layout, to add to our LNER period rolling stock operating in the station area.

-Fine tuning the chuff rate to 4 per driving wheel revolution: CV267 to 60.
+chuff rate about right (6 per driving wheel revolution) with CV267 dropped to 66.

 |F5||Heavy Train (off) / Light Engine (on) Selection|